Perspective | Bob Ferry built the Washington Bullets into NBA champions, one laugh at a time

 Ferry was general manager of the Bullets for 17 years, including that golden era when they went to three Finals in five years.
 He and his wife Rita had three children: Laura and two basketball-playing sons, both DeMatha graduates: Bobby, who went to Harvard, and Danny, who was the subject of an all-out recruiting war that included Duke, North Carolina and Maryland.

-Maryland’s Lefty Driesell pulled out all the stops in recruiting Ferry, including sending a helicopter to pick him up for his official campus visit.
-When Bob came to scout a Maryland game in his role as Bullets’ GM, Driesell put six seats for him on press row.
+Maryland’s Lefty Driesell pulled out all the stops in recruiting Danny Ferry, including sending a helicopter to pick him up for his official campus visit.
+When Bob came to scout a Maryland game in his role as Bullets GM, Driesell put six seats for him on press row.
 “I guess I’ll just sit in one per TV timeout,” Bob said.

 Lefty also sent Bob a long, handwritten note explaining why he believed Maryland was the right school for Danny.
 There were a few misspellings and grammatical errors.
 Ferry sent Driesell a handwritten response.

 “Dear Righty,” he wrote.
-He then went on to explain how honored he was that Lefty would recruit his, son before finishing by saying, “Good luck to you and the Tar Heels this season.”
+He then went on to explain how honored he was that Lefty would recruit his son before finishing by saying, “Good luck to you and the Tar Heels this season.”

 Both Bob and Danny loved Driesell but Danny wanted to go away from home for college and ultimately chose Duke over North Carolina.

 During Danny’s senior season in high school, Bobby was a senior at Harvard and the Crimson played at Duke.
-Throughout warm-ups, the all-knowing Duke students chanted, “We want your brother!”
+Throughout warmups, the all-knowing Duke students chanted, “We want your brother!”
 When the teams were introduced, Ferry was the last Harvard player off the bench.
 “A 6-foot-5-inch senior from Annapolis, Maryland: Bobby Ferry,” the PA announcer said.

 Out to midcourt trotted one of Ferry’s teammates — a Black teammate.
 Dead silence.
 The Duke students were stunned.

-“Only time in four years I saw the students speechless,” said current Harvard Coach Tommy Amaker, a sophomore on that Duke team.
+“Only time in four years I saw the students speechless,” said current Harvard coach Tommy Amaker, a sophomore on that Duke team.

 “That was classic Ferry humor,” Duke Coach Mike Krzyzewski said Thursday.
 Bob Ferry “always had a way of making things easy for people.
 Even when he was talking to you about a player he was scouting, he found a way to make the conversation comfortable and funny.
 Both his boys clearly got their sense of humor from their dad.”